Trying to figure out how to brighten a dark room (or rooms) in your house? With over 17 ideas, you are sure to find a trick that fits your budget.

 Of course, if you love the look of mullions from the exterior, this solution wouldn’t be a great option for your home.

 Like reducing window panes, renovating cabinetry is a “less is more” mindset, too.
-During a kitchen renovation, swap out some cabinetry for shelves or open backsplash to brighten a kitchen.
+During a kitchen renovation, swap out cabinetry by installing open shelving or install a backsplash (like this budget-friendly painted brick backsplash) to brighten a kitchen.

 TIP: Eliminate the cabinets nearest the windows in order to maximize natural light.